 Hailed as an “African classical music pioneer” (BBC World Service) and “a classical music game changer” (Classical Music), London-based award-winning pianist Rebeca Omordia is an exciting virtuoso with a wide-ranging career as soloist, chamber musician, recording artist and artistic director.

-Rebeca’s many recordings include the BBC Music Magazine Award-winning Piano Concerto by Errollyn Wallen, composed especially for her, with BBC Concert Orchestra conducted by John Andrews.
+Pianist Rebeca Omordia’s many recordings include the BBC Music Magazine Award-winning Piano Concerto by Errollyn Wallen, composed specifically for Omordia, with BBC Concert Orchestra conducted by John Andrews.

-In 2019 Rebeca became duo partners with South African double bass virtuoso Leon Bosch, partnership consisting in a recording project featuring “The South African Double Bass” and “The 21st Century British Double Bass”.
+Omordia’s duo partnership with South African double bass virtuoso Leon Bosch, has produced six albums featuring “The South African Double Bass” and “The 21st Century British Double Bass”.

 Rebeca was born in Romania to a Romanian mother and a Nigerian father.
 Having begun to establish a profile in her native country, after graduating from National Music University in Bucharest in 2006, where she studied with acclaimed Romanian pianist and professor Dana Borsan, she continued her studies in the UK at Royal Birmingham Conservatoire and Trinity College of Music in London with professor Mikhail Kazakevich.
 Rebeca holds a Doctor in Music degree from the National University of Music in Bucharest, Romania.